Freenove/Freenove_ESP32_S3_Display/docs/source/fnk0104/codes/xiaozhi/XiaoZhi_AI_Code.rst

 .. image:: ../_static/imgs/XiaoZhi_AI_Code/xiaozhi32.png
     :align: center

-Connect the ESP32-S3 to your computer using a USB cable, making sure to plug it into the correct Type-C port (do not use the wrong connector)
+Connect the Freenove ESP32-S3 Display to your computer using a USB cable.

 Click on **'COMx'** in the bottom-left corner to display all available COM ports on your computer.
 Locate and select the entry labeled 'ESP32-S3'.